Onyx: Historical use

-Superstitions
+Culture

 The ancient Romans entered battle carrying amulets of sardonyx engraved with Mars, the god of war.
-This was believed to bestow courage in battle.
-In Renaissance Europe, wearing sardonyx was believed to bestow eloquence.
-A traditional Persian belief is that it helped with epilepsy.
+This was assumed to bestow courage in battle.
+In Renaissance Europe, wearing sardonyx was assumed to bestow eloquence.
+A traditional Persian assumption is that it helped with epilepsy.
 Sardonyx was traditionally used by English midwives to ease childbirth by laying it between the breasts of the mother.